Is the laying on of hands important?

 The so-called Apostolic Constitutions claims to have recorded statements that the Apostles John, Philip, Bartholomew, Thomas, and Matthew made regarding the need for the laying on of hands for the appointment of the clergy, including deacons and deaconesses (Apostolic Constitutions, Book VIII, Section 3, XVII-XXII; while the apostles did not write this book, some of the information in it appears consistent with apostolic practices, while other information is not).

-Hence, one should not baptize oneself nor ordain oneself (the clergy itself does not give God's Spirit at baptism nor ordination).
+Hence, one should not baptize oneself nor ordain oneself (the clergy itself does not give God's Spirit at baptism nor ordination--God does THROUGH the laying on of hands).

-The laying on of hands should be recognized as the type of “succession” that the Bible speaks of.
+The laying on of hands is the type of “succession” that the Bible speaks of.

-This seems to be recognized even by Orthodox scholars.
+This seems to be recognized even by Eastern Orthodox scholars.
 Priest Laurent Cleenewerck wrote:

 Apostolic succession involves a physical link (the laying on of hands) between the Apostles and their successors.
 (Cleenewerck L. His Broken Body: Understanding and Healing the Schism Between the Roman Catholic and Eastern Orthodox Churches (An Orthodox Perspective).
 Euclid University Consortium Press, Washington (DC), 2007, p.
 53)